Featured Work: Non-Credit and Credit Alignment Lab (NCAL): Building More Unified Community Colleges

 - Remove barriers to transitions related to finances, financial aid, registration, and others.

-The second objective is to provide a proof of concept to the higher education field that these criteria for a high-quality pathway demonstrably increase the number of students progressing between non-credit and credit programs.
+The second objective was to provide a proof of concept to the higher education field that these criteria for a high-quality pathway demonstrably increase the number of students progressing between non-credit and credit programs.

 - Self-assessment survey distribution and analysis;